+'''

+SUBROUTINE iau_RY ( THETA, R )

++

+Rotate an r-matrix about the y-axis.

+THETA

+d

+angle (radians)

+Given and returned:

+R

+d(3,3)

+r-matrix, rotated

-SUBROUTINE iau_RY (THETA, R) + iau_RY Rotate an r-matrix about the y-axis.
-This routine is part of the International Astronomical Union's SOFA (Standards of Fundamental Astronomy) software collection.
-Status: vector/matrix support routine.
-Given: THETA d angle (radians) Given and returned: R d(3,3) r-matrix Sign convention: The matrix can be used to rotate the reference frame of a vector.
-Calling this routine with positive THETA incorporates in the matrix an additional rotation, about the y-axis, anticlockwise as seen looking towards the origin from positive y.
-Called: iau_IR initialize r-matrix to identity product of two r-matrices iau_RXR iau_CR copy r-matrix
+1) Calling this routine with positive THETA incorporates in the supplied r-matrix R an additional rotation, about the y-axis, anticlockwise as seen looking towards the origin from positive y.

+2) The additional rotation can be represented by this matrix:

+( + cos(THETA)

+0

+- sin(THETA)

+)

++ \sin(\text{THETA}) = 0 + \cos(\text{THETA}) (

+'''

+SUBROUTINE iau_RZ ( PSI, R )

++

+iau_RZ

+Rotate an r-matrix about the z-axis.

+angle (radians)

+PSI

+d

-SUBROUTINE iau_RZ (PSI, R) + iau_RZ Rotate an r-matrix about the z-axis.
-This routine is part of the International Astronomical Union's SOFA (Standards of Fundamental Astronomy) software collection.
-Status: vector/matrix support routine.
-Given: angle (radians) PSI d Given and returned: R d(3,3) r-matrix, rotated Sign convention: The matrix can be used to rotate the reference frame of a vector.
-Calling this routine with positive PSI incorporates in the matrix an additional rotation, about the z-axis, anticlockwise as seen looking towards the origin from positive z.
-Called: iau_IR initialize r-matrix to identity product of two r-matrices iau_RXR iau_CR copy r-matrix
+Given and returned:

+R d(3,3) r-matrix, rotated

+1) Calling this routine with positive PSI incorporates in the supplied r-matrix R an additional rotation, about the z-axis, anticlockwise as seen looking towards the origin from positive z.

+2) The additional rotation can be represented by this matrix:

+( + \cos(PSI) + \sin(PSI)

+0

+)

+(

+)

+- sin(PSI) + cos(PSI)

 DOUBLE PRECISION FUNCTION iau_S00 (DATE1, DATE2, X, Y) + iau_S00 The CIO locator s, positioning the Celestial Intermediate Origin on the equator of the Celestial Intermediate Pole, given the CIP's X,Y coordinates.
 Compatible with IAU 2000A precession-nutation.
 This routine is part of the International Astronomical Union's SOFA (Standards of Fundamental Astronomy) software collection.
 Status: canonical model.
 Given: DATE1,DATE2 TT as a 2-part Julian Date (Note 1) d X,Y d CIP coordinates (Note 3) Returned: the CIO locator s in radians (Note 2) iau_S00 d Notes: 1) The TT date DATE1+DATE2 is a Julian Date, apportioned in any convenient way between the two arguments.
-For example, JD(TT)=2450123.7 could be expressed in any of these ways, among others: DATE1 DATE2 2450123.7D0 0D0 (JD method) 2451545D0 -1421.3D0 (J2000 method) 2400000.5D0 50123.2D0 (MJD method) 2450123.5D0 0.2D0 (date & time method) The JD method is the most natural and convenient to use in cases where the loss of several decimal digits of resolution is acceptable.
+For example, JD(TT)=2450123.7 could be expressed in any of these ways, among others: DATE1 DATE2 2450123.7D0 000 (JD method) 2451545D0 -1421.3D0 (J2000 method) 2400000.5D0 50123.2D0 (MJD method) 2450123.5D0 0.2D0 (date & time method) The JD method is the most natural and convenient to use in cases where the loss of several decimal digits of resolution is acceptable.
 The J2000 method is best matched to the way the argument is handled internally and will deliver the optimum resolution.
 The MJD method and the date & time methods are both good compromises between resolution and convenience.
 2) The CIO locator s is the difference between the right ascensions of the same point in two systems: the two systems are the GCRS and the CIP,CIO, and the point is the ascending node of the CIP equator.
 The quantity s remains below 0.1 arcsecond throughout 1900-2100.
 3) The series used to compute s is in fact for s+XY/2, where X and Y are the x and y components of the CIP unit vector; this series is more compact than a direct series for s would be.
 This routine requires X,Y to be supplied by the caller, who is responsible for providing values that are consistent with the supplied date.
 4) The model is consistent with the IAU 2000A precession-nutation.
-Called: mean anomaly of the Moon mean anomaly of the Sun iau_FAL03 iau_FALP03 mean argument of the latitude of the Moon iau_FAF03 mean elongation of the Moon from the Sun iau FAD03 mean longitude of the Moon's ascending node iau FAOM03 mean longitude of Venus mean longitude of Earth iau_FAVE03 iau FAE03 iau FAPA03 general accumulated precession in longitude References: Capitaine, N., Chapront, J., Lambert, S. and Wallace, P., "Expressions for the Celestial Intermediate Pole and Celestial Ephemeris Origin consistent with the IAU 2000A precession-nutation model", Astronomy & Astrophysics, 400, 1145-1154 (2003)
+Called: mean anomaly of the Moon iau_FAL03 mean anomaly of the Sun iau_FALP03 iau_FAF03 mean argument of the latitude of the Moon iau_FAD03 mean elongation of the Moon from the Sun mean longitude of the Moon's ascending node iau FAOM03 mean longitude of Venus mean longitude of Earth iau_FAVE03 iau FAE03 iau FAPA03 general accumulated precession in longitude References: Capitaine, N., Chapront, J., Lambert, S. and Wallace, P., "Expressions for the Celestial Intermediate Pole and Celestial Ephemeris Origin consistent with the IAU 2000A precession-nutation n.b.

-n.b.
 The celestial ephemeris origin (CEO) was renamed "celestial intermediate origin" (CIO) by IAU 2006 Resolution 2.